-They are genuinely afraid that their Labrador may grow up to be a threat to them
+They want to be kind but they are genuinely afraid that their Labrador may grow up to be a threat to them

 You may have seen TV programmes where desperate dog owners are taught to ‘take charge’ and become the leader of the pack, or alpha over their dog.

 Where displays of dominance and power over the dog cause it to submit and become calm, and motionless.

 You may be confident that it is essential to be a ‘pack leader’ if life with a Labrador is to run smoothly.

 You may even have learned some strategies to use, that let your dog know ‘his place’.
 Strategies like always eating before your dog, and going through doorways in front of him.

 We’ll have a look at strategies aimed at reducing dog dominance in a moment and find out just how useful they really are.
 Let’s just clarify what we mean by ‘alpha’

 In some groups of social animals, a hierarchy commonly develops in which individuals acquire a ‘rank’ or position within the group.